Chas McCormick Player Props: Astros vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is fourth in MLB with a collective 9.5 strikeouts per nine innings.
+- The Blue Jays pitching staff is fourth in the league with a collective 9.5 strikeouts per nine innings.

-- The Blue Jays have the seventh-ranked team ERA across all MLB pitching staffs (3.79).
+- The Blue Jays' 3.91 team ERA ranks ninth among all MLB pitching staffs.

-- The Blue Jays rank 24th in baseball in home runs allowed (78 total, 1.3 per game).
+- The Blue Jays surrender the third-most home runs in baseball (82 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.